dballaelliott/esplot/docs/index.md

 ### Creating custom plots

-Further customization is available for interested users; the option `savedata(filename [, replace])` will cause the coefficents, 95% confidence intervals, standard errors of the estimates, as well as p-values to be saved to `event_study_coefs.dta` (`replace` allows `esplot` to save over the existing version of  `event_study_coefs.dta`, if it exists).
+Further customization is available for interested users; the option `savedata(filename [, replace])` will cause the coefficents, 95% confidence intervals, standard errors of the estimates, as well as p-values to be saved to `filename.dta` (`replace` allows `esplot` to save over the existing version of  `filename.dta`, if it exists).
 This then allows the user to create their own plot from these estimates.
 It can also be useful for users who wish to report detailed estimates of coefficients or p-values in a particular time period when discussing an event study plot.

  ```stata
 import delimited "training2.csv", clear